-We’re proposing to make it possible for people to ride both ways in the one-way section of Cuba Street between Ghuznee Street and Vivian Street by putting in a new contra-flow bike lane.
+We considered making it possible for people to cycle both ways in the one-way section of Cuba Street between Ghuznee Street and Vivian Street by putting in a new contra-flow bike lane.

 We want to make things safer and more convenient for people on bikes, and improving connections between streets is one of the ways we can do this.

-Cuba Street is not a main route but it provides a good north-south link between Mount Cook and the city centre.
+Cuba Street provides a good north-south link between Mount Cook, Te Aro and the city centre.

-There are also lots of shops, cafes, businesses, entertainment and educational facilities in this general area that people want to get to including Te Auaha, the new WelTec/Whitireia creative campus in Cuba Mall, which is due to open in 2018.
-We want them to be able to do that by bike more easily.
+There are also lots of shops, cafes, businesses, entertainment and educational facilities in this general area that people want to get to, including Te Auaha, the new WelTec/Whitireia creative campus in Cuba Mall, which is due to open in 2018.
+We want them to be able to do this by bike more easily.

 The one-way system was designed for cars, but doesn’t work so well for people on bikes.
-This change will provide more direct options for getting places by bike in this area.
+This change would provide more direct options for getting places by bike in this area.

-Based on experience elsewhere, this design is expected to work well in this location because the traffic volumes and speeds are relatively low.
+Based on experience elsewhere, this design is expected to work well here because the traffic volumes and speeds are relatively low.
 About 2400 vehicles a day travel this way and the average speed is 28 km/h.

-People driving down the street, and manoeuvring into and out of car parks will have a clear view of anyone riding up.
+People driving down to Ghuznee Street, or manoeuvring into and out of car parks, would have a clear view of anyone cycling up towards them.

-Like the section of Cuba Street between Vivian Street and Webb Street, this part of the street was once two-way with parking on both sides, so there is enough space to make this change.
+Like the section of Cuba Street between Vivian Street and Webb Street, this part of upper Cuba Street was once two-way with parking on both sides, so there would be enough space to make this change.

 Photo: Vladimir Zlokazov/Live streets

-This traffic resolution outlines the improvement proposed for Cuba Street between Ghuznee and Vivian Streets.
+This traffic resolution outlines the proposed contra-flow bike lane for Cuba Street between Ghuznee Street and Vivian Street.